Temporal stability in human interaction networks: Methods

-Since different metrics can be used to identify the three types of vertices, compound criteria can be defined.
-For example, a very stringent criterion can be used, according to which a vertex is only regarded as pertaining to a sector if it is so for all the metrics.
+Since different metrics can be used to identify the three types of vertices, more than one metric can be used simultaneously, which is convenient when analysing small networks, such as the cases where only 50 messages are considered in Section~\ref*{si:frac} of the Supporting Information.
 After a careful consideration of possible combinations, these were reduced to six: